FertileFragrance/TimeKiller/README.md

     --gc_interval <arg>          the time interval between online gc in millisecond [default: 10000] -h,--help                       print usage help and exit
-    --history_path <arg>         the filepath of history in json format --initial_value <arg>        the initial value of keys before all writes [default: null] --log_ext_flip               print EXT flip-flops under online mode --max_txn_in_mem <arg>       the max number of in-memory transactions such that online gc is called immediately regardless of the interval [default: 50000]
+    --history_path <arg>         the filepath of history in json format --initial_txn_path <arg>     the filepath of customized initial transaction --initial_value <arg>        the initial value of keys before all writes [default: null] --log_ext_flip               print EXT flip-flops under online mode --max_txn_in_mem <arg>       the max number of in-memory transactions such that online gc is called immediately regardless of the interval [default: 50000]